top of page

 These are the exact materials used in the setup shown in the pictures:

-1. Prepare the Base Layer Add a thin layer of coconut fiber to the bottom of the ant farm.
-This helps the habitat hold moisture and keeps the tunnels from drying out too quickly.
+1. Prepare the Base Layer Add 1/2 cup of coconut fiber thin layer to the bottom of the ant farm.
+This helps the habitat hold moisture and humidity keeps the tunnels from drying out too quickly.

 2. Mix the Substrate